Drama at MCS offers something for everyone, with a huge range of opportunities available for pupils of all ages.

 "The professional input was obvious - this was no normal school play - an absolute delight… A Triumph - performances worthy of a professional company"The Oxford Times on The Wind in the Willows (July 2016)

-Major new musical adaptations of Alice in Wonderland, The Wind in the Willows, and Peter Pan have graced the stage of the Oxford Playhouse, and our Edinburgh Fringe offering is often a piece of new writing by up-and-coming playwrights.
+Major new musical adaptations of Alice in Wonderland, The Wind in the Willows, and Peter Pan have graced the stage of the Oxford Playhouse, and our Edinburgh Fringe offering is often a piece of new writing, most recently 2019’s Dream Machine, by award-winning writer Jack Bradfield, commissioned by the school.
 Our 2017 Fringe production, The Runner, was shortlisted for an Amnesty prize and received a 5* review from the British Theatre Guide.

-Two pieces of original writing by Sixth-Form pupils have been performed in recent Arts Festivals (Nightjars and Ferrari Steel), while there is usually at least one pupil-directed production in the year’s programme, not to mention the hotly-contested House Drama competition, which sees each house perform a fifteen-minute piece of theatre to a packed Big School.
+Several original pieces of writing by Sixth Form pupils have been performed as part of the Oxford Festival of the Arts, including a new adaptation of The Frogs in 2019.
+There is usually at least one pupil-directed production in the year’s programme, not to mention the hotly-contested House Drama competition, which sees each house perform a fifteen-minute piece of theatre to a packed Big School.

-MCS is always keen to give pupils the chance to take their passion for drama in new directions, and we collaborate with various other departments on a number of projects through the year.
+MCS is always keen to give pupils the chance to take their passion for drama in new directions, and we collaborate with various other departments on a number of projects throughout the year.
 2018 saw a group of actors perform excerpts from Twelfth Night at an alumnus dinner in London’s Middle Temple Hall, the very space in which the play was originally premiered!
 The Drama staff are always looking for new challenges too, for example taking a group of Sixth Formers on tour through the Tuscan hills as ‘strolling players’, performing The Knight’s Tale to Italian audiences for a week in July.
-Recent leavers made up the cast for a semi-professional production of a new musical, Swing Heil!, set in Nazi Germany’s jazz underworld.
+Recent leavers made up the cast for semi-professional production of a new musical, Swing Heil!, set in Nazi Germany’s jazz underworld.
+And we’re gearing up for an exciting new community opera project, Birdland, which will see a cast of many hundreds take to school field for a huge outdoor performance of this newly-commissioned work by Bob Chilcott.
 All the world’s a stage, so come and join the fun!

 |Beauty and the Beast||Animal Farm|